Correlations of ALMA CO(2-1) with JWST mid-infrared fluxes down to scale of $\lesssim$100 parsec in nearby star-forming galaxies from PHANGS: Introduction

 In this work, we analyze 19 galaxies in the PHANGS sample, which are included in the PHANGS-JWST, PHANGS-ALMA, and PHANGS-MUSE \citep{Emsellem2022_PHNAGS_MUSE} samples.
 The optical emission line measurements provided by PHANGS-MUSE enable us to divide the regions into \HII-like, composite-like, and AGN-like ionization subgroups, facilitating the study of the dependence on ionization conditions.
 For the regression analysis, we adopt the recently developed method \raddest~(\citetalias{Jing2024}).
 As demonstrated by \citetalias{Jing2024}, \raddest\ achieves the highest accuracy among all existing widely used techniques, particularly for datasets with limited S/N ratios and outliers.
 This is validated using both mock datasets and observations of four galaxies included in the PHANGS-JWST and PHANGS-ALMA samples.
 Consequently, the results obtained with this method minimize the influence of limited S/N and outliers, providing unbiased measurements of scaling relationships, including intrinsic scatter.
-By utilizing the ability of \raddest\ to model any scaling relation formula, we further investigate potential non-log-linear behaviors that may arise.
+By utilizing the ability of \raddest\ to model any scaling relation formula, we further investigate potential deviations from the log–log linear relation.

 This paper is organized as follows.
 In \autoref{sec:data_methodology}, we describe the data preparation approach and briefly introduce the regression technique.
 Statistical results are presented in \autoref{sec:result}. \autoref{sec:discussion} compares our findings to previous studies and explores the plausible physical mechanisms underlying the scaling relations.
 Finally, we summarize our key findings in \autoref{sec:summary}.